 Several samples are likely suited for resident inspector skills and may suffice for baseline IP samples, but the inspection plan should consider additional resources based on resident staff workload, and conflict with other foreseeable resident staff activities.

-Once the IP 71004 samples and resources have been identified, the inspection staff provide the inspection plan to the regional EPU point of contact.
+Once the IP 71004 samples and resources have been identified, the inspection staff should provide the inspection plan to the regional EPU point of contact.
 The sample inspection plan, provided as Attachment 1, is a recommended example.
-The regional EPU point of contact review the inspection plan for IP 71004 requirements and work with the to assign all necessary resources outside of the resident inspector staff.
+The regional EPU point of contact should review the inspection plan for IP 71004 requirements and should work with the appropriate regional engineering / technical branches to assign all necessary resources outside of the resident inspector staff.

-The branch chief for the affected plant review and approve the inspection plan.
+The branch chief responsible for the affected plant should review and approve the inspection plan.
 Regional management should be briefed on the plan at the next available opportunity (e.g., end-of cycle meeting).
 In accordance with IMC 2515, Appendix C, Regional Administrator authorization is required to implement IP 71004.
 The process for this authorization may vary from region to region; but the date that authorization is given should be clearly annotated in the inspection plan (see example in Attachment 1).

-The branch chief and RIO track completion of IP 71004.
-Attachment , Table 1 is a sample that may be used to ensure inspection requirements will be completed, and necessary coordination obtained.
+The branch chief responsible for the affected plant and RIO should track completion of IP 71004.
+Attachment 1, Table 1 is a sample that may be used to ensure inspection requirements will be completed, and necessary coordination obtained.

 Sample Selection and Inspection.
 Samples should be selected in order to verify that the power uprate can be achieved in a safe manner.
 Samples should be risk-informed and focused on items concerning new integrated plant response characteristics, new operator procedures, and plant safety during any required tests.